zentyal/zentyal/docs/en/user/pdc-howto.rst

 You can enable or disable the user account, a disabled account cannot login or be used in the domain.
 We will leave our new user account enabled.

-Also you can give administration rights to the user.
+You can give also administration rights to the user.
 An user with administration rights can add computers to the domain so you will need at least one user with administration rights.
 For this reason, we will enable this option for the